 The last objective is particularly important, since many potentially useful drugs are present in very small quantities in the animals that produce these drugs.
 This makes it impossible to obtain useful amounts of the drugs simply by harvesting large numbers of animals from the sea.
 Some alternatives are chemical synthesis of specific compounds, aquaculture to produce large numbers of productive species, or culture of the cells that produce the drugs.

-This activity is designed to familiarize students with some of the organisms that produce chemicals that have shown promise for the treatment of human diseases.
+This activity is designed to familiarize students with some of the promising biologically-active chemicals that have been isolated from marine sources and with the organisms that produce these chemicals.

 LEARNING PROCEDURE